Wacom-Developer/personal-knowledge-library/README.md

 **Parameters:**

 - _-i INSTANCE, --instance INSTANCE_ - URL of instance
-- _-u USER, --user USER_ - External ID to identify user of the Wacom Personal Knowledge
+- _-u USER, --user USER_ - External ID to identify user of the Wacom Private Knowledge
 - _-t TENANT, --tenant TENANT_ - Tenant key to identify tenant
 - _-r, --relations (optional)_ -  Requesting the relations for each entity